September-October 2015

 Berline Names New Senior Media Supervisor

 Melissa Kowalewski of Royal Oak has returned to Berline, an advertising, marketing and digital communications firm, as senior media supervisor.
-Kowalewski rejoins Berline from Team Detroit in Dearborn, where she worked on a number of regional and national brands, including Ford’s Retail First division.
-She earned a Bachelor of Arts in anthropology and history from […]
+Kowalewski rejoins Berline from Team Detroit in Dearborn, where she […]

 -